Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

-This feminine wash is said to contain negative ion.
-Buy it for Php250 if you are a member and sell at a retail price of Php350.
+This feminine wash is said to contain a negative ion.
+Buy it for Php250 if you are a member and sell it at a retail price of Php350.

 - Naturacentials Natural Masculine Wash

-This AIM Global product contains negative ion.
+This AIM Global product contains negative ions.
 Currently sells at a retail price of Php350.
 Distributors buy it for Php250.

 - Naturacentials Herbal Toothpaste

 Buy it for Php200.
-If you are a distributor, it only cost you Php150.
+If you are a distributor, it only costs you Php150.
 The company says this toothpaste is enriched with 16,000 phytonutrients from Complete Phyto-Energizer.